FrenzyByte/fluidfrenzy/_changelog/index.md

 - Improved default values for Fluid Foam Settings.
 - Improved default values of the Water Shader.
 Defaults to no planar reflections and no vertex displacement.
 - Use the material assigned to the Fluid Surface instead of cloning it.
 This allows for easier tweaking and updating the material.
-- Documetation improvements on how to install the package and sample scenes.
+- Documentation improvements on how to install the package and sample scenes.
+- Unity 6 preview warnings.
+RigidBody.velocity is deprecated and should now be RigidBody.linearVelocity in Unity 6.

 ### Fixed